 Due to the cost, x-rays are not part of the routine service but should the need be there, we have the best machine available to do the job.

 Post Op Medications

 Antibiotics will be used should extractions occur or if there is significant gingivitis.
 This is to prevent bacterial translocation into the blood stream that could cause serious problems.
 Dental disease has been linked to kidney disease, cardiac disease and strokes in people.
 Pain relief will be dispensed should we feel your pet will be uncomfortable.

-We offer service from Monday to Friday till 11pm.
-Should any concerned occur once your pet is at home you can always contact one of our vets.
-After 11pm we have cover by an Emergency Service.
+We offer service from Monday to Friday until 11pm.
+Should any concern occur once your pet is at home, you can always contact one of our vets.
+After 11pm we have cover by an emergency service.
 Just ring our number and you will get all the details.

-In February 2012 Sonja our number 2 nurse and myself went to a 2 day intensive Dental program run by dental specialists.
-We have learnt the most up to date techniques and understand how to use the equipment to its maximum potential.
-One of our core values at Vet HQ is education, and this will not be compromised.
+At Vet HQ we pride ourselves on practicing the most up to date techniques and understanding how to use the latest equipment to its maximum potential.
+One of our core values is education, and this will not be compromised.

 Geoff has continued to invest in his own and his team’s further dental care education by attending specialist dental conferences.
 In 2018, Geoff even brought the dental specialists into Vet HQ to further train his team of nurses and vets, this is the first time this has been done in an Australian general practice.